jatupan1989/boomjum1989/Precedence-in-the-matrix.md

 A "graylisted" matrix cell (pale green or pale red) means the cell inherits its allow or block status from a higher precedence cell in the matrix.

 This feature allows the user to whitelist or blacklist a whole group of cells with a single click on a higher precedence cell in the matrix.
-Here is the tree list of precedence/inheritance of the matrix, from highest to lowest:
+Here is the tree list of precedence/inheritance in the matrix, from highest to lowest:

 - The `all` cell (top-left corner of the matrix)
     * Types cells (i.e. `cookie`, `css`, `img`, etc.)